-- attend mandatory Health Science orientation session. - be aware that, in addition to the regular college fees, Practical Nursing students will incur expenses for such items as uniforms, books, supplies, liability insurance, accident insurance, background check, Hepatitis B vaccination series, national and state certification examination fees, and review seminars.
+- attend mandatory Health Science and Practical Nursing orientations. - be aware that, in addition to the regular college fees, Practical Nursing students will incur expenses for such items as uniforms, books, supplies, liability insurance, accident insurance, background check, Hepatitis B vaccination series, national and state certification examination fees, and review seminars.
 Fees are not limited to these listed. - be responsible for their own transportation to the college campus and clinical agencies.

-Practical Nursing students must complete all courses with a final grade of "C" or better and a satisfactory clinical grade to progress to the next semester.
+Practical Nursing students must complete all courses with a final grade of "C" or better and a satisfactory clinical and laboratory grade to progress to the next semester.